-Problem Resolution: Please inform your TA or your lecturer promptly of any problems you have with this course.
-Problems you cannot resolve with your TA should be brought to the attention of your lecturer.
-Problems you cannot resolve with him should be brought to the attention of the Associate Chair, Professor Terry McConnell.
+Problem Resolution: Please inform your TA or your instructor promptly of any problems you have with this course.
+Problems you cannot resolve with your TA should be brought without delay to the attention of the course supervisor, J. Meyer.
+Problems you cannot resolve with him should be brought to the attention of the Associate Chair, Professor McConnell.